 Throughout the day the children got to be craftsmen, shaping and decorating their own individual pots, farmers, preparing the land to ensure the crops would grow, they ground the flour for bread-making and collected wood, and they also learned how to be powerful Viking guards.
 It was a perfect, fun-filled day that helped to kick start our 'Traders and Raiders' project.

-In their Cornerstones learning, the children learned about significant Viking events and placed them in chronological order, and discovered where the Vikings came from and exactly where they settled, including looking at maps of places that were very close to home!
+In their geography lessons, Year 4 discovered where the Vikings came from and exactly where they settled, including looking at maps of places that were very close to home!

 Year 4 were given the choice of finding out about an aspect of Viking life they wanted to know more about.
 The children used library books, primary internet websites and information gained from their visit to Murton Park to research information and make notes.
 The children then chose how to present their learning.